 The Office of Fellowships & Scholarships (situated in the Office of the Provost) provides information, outreach, and support to high-achieving Boston University students who may be candidates for these nationally-competitive awards.
 Opportunities requiring the University’s endorsement, such as the Fulbright, Rhodes, Marshall, Mitchell, DAAD, Luce, Carnegie Jr. Fellows, Goldwater, Truman, and Udall scholarships and fellowships are supported and administered through this office.
 We also provide advice to students applying for prestigious competitions that do not require institutional nomination, such as the Gates Cambridge and others.

 As the director, I work with undergraduate and graduate students across BU’s schools and colleges who are considering the wide range of opportunities available through our office.
-Students: I invite you to visit me here on the 8th floor of 1 Silber Way to explore your interests and how they might align with the many fellowships and scholarships we support and administer.
+Students: I invite you to visit me here on the 5th floor of the GSU to explore your interests and how they might align with the many fellowships and scholarships we support and administer.
 I look forward to meeting you and guiding you through the rewarding and fulfilling process of applying for these competitive awards.
 Please don’t hesitate to stop by, call, or write.

-I am delighted to join BU’s thriving community of students, scholars, and staff and to share my excitement for this work.
-Before arriving at BU, I spent many years advising students and working closely with faculty at Harvard’s Office of Undergraduate Research and Fellowships.
+I am delighted to be a part of BU’s thriving community of students, scholars, and staff and to share my excitement for this work.
+Before arriving at BU in 2017, I spent many years advising students and working closely with faculty at Harvard’s Office of Undergraduate Research and Fellowships.
 I also served as a Title IX Coordinator for undergraduates and earlier in my career, I spent several years providing program oversight and advising in the Department of English.

 I am a proud Terrier alum with a Master’s degree in Higher Education Policy, Planning, and Administration from BU’s School of Education.
 I enjoyed my undergraduate years at Bates College in Maine, where I studied English.